 One important thing to understand is the body’s natural defenses and how you can protect yourself.
 People are always asking me “Where do I start?”
 This may sound silly – but the place you want to start is with hydration.
-If you are not getting enough water than every other system in your body is affected.
+If you are not getting enough water then every other system in your body is affected.
 Your body systems will literally become sluggish if you are neglecting this simple foundation.

 If you are trying to fix your immune system, avoid getting sick, and boost your defenses, then make water your new best friend.
-Check out this video from Dr. Tom O’Bryan where he talks about the importance of staying hydrated:
+Check out this video from Dr. Tom O’Bryan where he talks about the importance of staying hydrated.

 When we are not drinking enough water our system gets backed up.
 Think about a car in the wintertime.
 If you were to back your car up to a snowbank and clog your tailpipe then the car would begin to fill with the exhaust.
 It wouldn’t be exiting the car as it should.
 Similarly, our body needs everything flowing properly in order to function well.
 Dehydration has that type of effect on the body.